 How are melanomas treated?

-There are a number of factors that the specialist considers when they plan treatment.
+There are a number of factors that a specialist will consider when they plan treatment.
 The main factor is how deeply the melanoma has grown into the skin, and whether it has spread (the stage).
 Surgery is the main treatment for people with early melanoma.
 If the cancer has spread (advanced melanoma), then treatment may involve biological therapy, chemotherapy or radiotherapy.